 Services for Moms & Moms-To-Be

-As a trained postpartum doula and childbirth educator, through the Long Island Doula Association (LIDA), I strive to use my training and my experience as a modern mom to help all in need, whether acting as your postpartum doula, or instructor in childbirth classes and even online birthing classes.
+As a Certified Pregnancy & Postpartum Health Coach, Birth & Postpartum Doula, & Childbirth Educator, through the Long Island Doula Association (LIDA), I strive to use my training and experience as a modern mom to help all in need.

 Online group classes for your convenience